telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/binding/server-binding.md

 ### Apply the BindTo Method

-The example below demonstrates how to use the `BindTo` method.
+The following example demonstrates how to use the `BindTo` method.

 ```tab-Action